Hall of Fame Events and Inductees

 Alumni Golf Tournament and Hall-of-Fame Induction Banquet

-For more information, and to register a team, please visit the golf tournament page.
+For more information, please visit the golf tournament page.

 Expand for HOF members inducted and other information.

 The 2023 Tallahassee-Leon Babe Ruth Alumni Golf Tournament and Hall-of-Fame Induction Banquet was held on Monday, October 30, 2023 at the Summerbrooke Golf Club.

 The inductees were: Aaron Gerteisen, Brad Parker, Mackey Sasser, and Harvey Sweeney.

 The 2022 Tallahassee-Leon Babe Ruth Alumni Golf Tournament and Hall-of-Fame Induction Banquet was held on Monday, October 24, 2022 at the Summerbrooke Golf Club.